Beyond School: Building a School of the Future

 Before we can step forward it helps to look back.

 Often when people convene to talk about “education” they are limited by the framework that has constrained the last few generations of students.
-But our modern systems of education are only the most recent development in an experiment with mass schooling.
-Over the long arc of human history, people were most often socialized and educated within family and community groups with a heavy emphasis on the practical skills they would need to succeed and build upon the success of their progenitors.
+Our modern systems of education are only the most recent development in an experiment with mass schooling.
+Over the long arc of human history, people were most often socialized and educated within family and community groups with a heavy emphasis on the practical skills they would need to succeed and build upon the success of their parents.
 Before the nineteenth century, education was highly individualized, specific, and organized locally.
 The system wasn’t equitable.
 It wasn’t suited to the explosion of technology and progress of the industrial revolution.
 And it was limited to the knowledge available within a community.

 The big win of the adoption of mass schooling was the preparation of a homogenous workforce with the skills adequate to the technological leap of the industrial revolution.
 The education system fueled the industrial and economic explosion.
 Public schools, for the first time, created opportunity across the economic and ability spectrum and created a ladder for education and advancement that previously didn’t exist.